K-Sato1995/js_dojo/Array/README.md

 # Array functions

-Assume the code above was declared in the top level of each example below.
+Assume the code below was declared at the top level of in the following examples.

 ```JS
 var arr = [1, 2, 3, 4, 5];